-- d.
+- HAP contract.
+The PHA may not exercise such remedies against the owner because of an HQS breach for which the family is responsible, and that is not caused by the owner. - d.
 The PHA shall not make any housing assistance payments if the contract unit does not meet the HQS, unless the owner corrects the defect within the period specified by the PHA and the PHA verifies the correction.
 If a defect is life threatening, the owner must correct the defect within no more than 24 hours.
 For other defects, the owner must correct the defect within the period specified by the PHA. - e.
-The PHA may inspect the contract unit and premises at such times as the PHA determines necessary, to ensure that the unit is in accordance with the HQS. - The PHA must notify the owner of any HQS defects shown by the inspection. - g.
+The PHA may inspect the contract unit and premises at such times as the PHA determines necessary, to ensure that the unit is in accordance with the HQS. - f.
+The PHA must notify the owner of any HQS defects shown by the inspection. - g.
 The owner must provide all housing services as agreed to in the lease.